Zdeněk Košler

-Zdeněk Košler (March 25, 1928 – July 2, 1995) was a Czechoslovak conductor, who played an important role in Czechoslovak musical life of the second half of 20th century, notably during the 1960s and 1980s.
+Zdeněk Košler (25 March 1928 – 2 July 1995) was a Czech conductor.
+He played an important role in Czechoslovak musical life of the second half of 20th century, notably during the 1960s and 1980s.
 He was particularly well known as an opera conductor.

 Life and work

-Born in Prague, Košler came from a musical family.
+Born in Prague, Czechoslovakia, Košler came from a musical family.
 His father was a member of the Prague National Theatre Orchestra, and his younger brother Miroslav was a choirmaster.